Apply to be a Board Member

 - Fun activities for Friends Members such as family hayrack rides, helping with the special Wild Adventures and Wild Fall Festival events, beer tasting and committee meetings at a coffee shop

-Goals this year are to increase scholarships for children to attend the Nature Center Preschool and/or summer camps, and to continue to cover a portion of the costs of school hikes for more than 7,000 children.
+Goals this year include funding new trail directional signage and to continue to cover a portion of the costs of school hikes for more than 7,000 children.
 We raise these funds through memberships and events such as Bites, Bikes & Bison.

 The mission of Pioneers Park Nature Center is to interpret the natural history of Nebraska and the central great plains; to promote the enjoyment, appreciation and awareness of our natural environment; to practice and foster a conservation ethic; and to provide a sanctuary for wildlife and a peaceful retreat for people.